Yucatán Symphony Orchestra: Predecessor orchestras, 1898-2002

 Before the official founding of the OSY, musicians made several attempts at forming orchestras in Mérida, dating back to the 19th century.
-On September 17th, 1898, an orchestra organized by José Cuevas Pachón and inspired by concerts from Mexico City performed in the José Peón Contreras theater.
-In 1906, Pachón organized an orchestra once again to perform at a party for Mexico's president, Porfirio Diaz.
+On September 17, 1898, an orchestra organized by José Cuevas Pachón and inspired by concerts from Mexico City performed in the José Peón Contreras theater.
+In 1906, Pachón organized an orchestra once again to perform at a party for Mexico's president, Porfirio Díaz.
 Afterwards, Pachón formed an orchestra as a part of his music institute, yet was unable to fully develop it due to having fallen ill.
 The efforts of his replacement, the music student Amilcar Cetina Gutiérrez, to continue and expand upon Pachón's orchestra ultimately failed due to the fall of Felipe Carillo Puerto's government after the assassination of Venustiano Carranza.

 From 1925 to 1935, the musician Francisco Sánchez Rejón conducted an ensemble called the Orquesta Sinfónica de Mérida.
 It performed works by classical and early romantic era composers and enjoyed a period of success, giving thirty-four concerts in total.
 Due to being appointed as the State Band director, Rejón stepped down from his position as music director.
 In 1936, violinist and ethnomusicologist Samuel Martí, who initially traveled to Mérida to study the music of the indigenous Maya people, began an orchestra jointly conducted by himself and Rejón that lasted for two years and performed six concerts in total.